ucsb-cs32/s21/_lab/lab04.md

 Orientation
 ============
-In order to expand the questions/queries about the US data we have been working with, we will be adding additional data from CORGIS.
-Specifically, we will be adding regional data reporting police shootings: https://corgis-edu.github.io/corgis/csv/police_shootings/ However, there is a more up to date version of this data, compiled by the Washington Post that has been cleaned by UCSB students working on a data project.
+In order to expand the questions/queries about the US data we have been working with, we will be adding additional data from CORGIS, originally compiled by the Washington Post.
+Specifically, we will be adding regional data reporting of police shootings: https://corgis-edu.github.io/corgis/csv/police_shootings/ However, there is a more up to date version of this data, maintained by the Washington Post that has been cleaned by UCSB students working on a related data project.
 The exact csv file we will be using is included in the STARTER code and is called: police_shootings_cleaned.csv

+There is lots of important data for each incident, but we will focus on the fields:<br>
+name,age,gender,race,county,state,signs_of_mental_illness,flee<br>
-There is lots of important data for each incident, but we will focus on the fields: name,age,gender,race,county,state,signs_of_mental_illness,flee Note there is other data associated with each incident, but you will need to design a class to represent the specified data, called policeData.
-We will be representing and aggreating this data into state level information (similar to lab03).
+Note there is other data associated with each incident, but you will need to design a class to represent the specified data listed above, called policeData.
+We will be representing and aggreating this data into state level information (similar to lab03), called policeState.

 An important data component for both the demographic census data and the police shooting data is racial demographic data.
 To support this, you are provided with a new (mostly complete) data type raceDemogData.
 Personal and community identity with respect to race and ethnicity are complex topics.
-This page describes the categories used in the US Census and some reasons why this data is collected: https://www.census.gov/topics/population/race/about.html  Developing an understanding of civil rights issues faced by our nation involve representing and examining data related to race.
-One of your tasks for this lab is to integrate this data type into your code.
+This page describes the categories used in the US Census and some reasons why this data is collected: https://www.census.gov/topics/population/race/about.html
+Developing an understanding of civil rights issues faced by our nation involve representing and examining data related to race.
+One of your tasks for this lab is to integrate this data type into your code for both demographic data and the aggregated police shooting data.

 Once you have expanded your code to represent this new data (police shootings at the county level and aggregated to the state level) and you have integrated the raceDemogData, we will practice using the standard sorting algorithm, by writing some specified compare predicates to sort the data on various fields.
 Your program will also need to report various data findings.